 As for the enamel top, I went to one of my favorite tools, Bar Keeper’s Friend.
 I could have also used this on my chrome parts, but didn’t see the need.
 However, when it came to the top, I knew that it needed this stuff.
 It took out a bazillion scratches and removed the rust like a dream.
 So much so that my kids kept walking by going, “Whoa!
 That’s incredible!”

 Now, back to the cabinet.
 The drawers were in great shape and even had the metal bread box too.
-It was just missing the sliding lid and needed some rust-be-gone love.
+It is just missing the sliding lid and needs some rust-be-gone love.
 That was an easy fix.

 A new piece was cut to fit the bottom and I attached it with my nailer.

 After that, I went to town on that cabinet with my sander.
-Since the original paint was in immense flake state and had nasty stains, I decided to give the cabinet a new color I knew Opal would love.
+Since the original paint is in immense flake state and had nasty stains, I gave the cabinet a new color I knew Opal would love.
 She and I both thoroughly enjoy aqua.
 While my go-to color is in these posts, I decided to give another seconds sample I found a try.
-It’s kind of a minty blue and went on like a dream with my favorite brushes.
+It’s kind of a minty blue and went on like a dream with my brush.